Cheat Sheet for searching through your entries

 This search term: Means this:

 {order} Find entries that match whatever is in $_POST[‘order’] or if that’s empty, $_GET[‘order’].
 This is meant for use in a complex application where a certain screen might need to show different things at different times.
 You can save one view with this kind of search term and then make some kind of architecture (with javascript maybe?) to populate $_POST or $_GET with the values you need at the right time.
+If there is no value to find, the search term is ignored.
+A name that is both a request value and an element handle is taken as the request value, so a request value always wins over the column comparison described above.

 !{order} Find entries that do not match whatever is in $_POST[‘order’] or $_GET[‘order’]